 I am an avid prepper and continually adding to my preps and learning new skills, but my life is not consumed with the thought of doomsday.
 But, as committed to prepping as I am, I also have family that just don’t get it and probably never will, until it is too late.
 It is hard to accept and a challenge to figuring out what to do about them when and if the SHTF.
 I have discussed in another article, our advice on dealing with family and friends that think they are coming to your house in a disaster.

-Don’t Wait for the SHTF to Become A Prepper
+Don’t Wait for the SHTF to Become a Prepper

 Many of the residents of New Orleans and other hard-hit areas, could have never predicted the breakdown of the local official’s response to this disaster.
 FEMA is not a first responder agency, the first response always starts at the local level with police, fire, emergency medical services, and local government agencies.